 There are two different types of survival retreats.
 One type is that on which you live on full-time, and is more commonly referred to as a survival homestead.

 The other type of survival or prepper retreat serves primarily as a bugout location and a space you can visit regularly for hands-on training and preparedness activities.

 There are many possible events that can threaten your life and property and force you to evacuate your home.
 Often a looming natural disaster in your area leaves you with no choice but to evacuate.

-An additional threat where bugging out would be a must is in a chemical or nuclear fallout.
+A threat where bugging out is mandatory would be in a chemical or nuclear fallout.
 If a catastrophe happens at a power plant within a hundred-mile radius of your home or city, then you will have to bug out or face being exposed to radiation and contamination of your food and water supply.
 Such a scenario would all but certainly kill you even if not immediately.

 An epidemic that takes hold in your area is yet another threat that could force you to bug out.
 The goal during an epidemic is to avoid contact with any possible contagious diseases as well as securing access to uncontaminated food and water.
 Bugging out is the only option to ensure that this happens in the event of such an epidemic.

 If your region is experiencing a long period of drought or food is becoming scarce, this is a sign you could be in for a long battle if you fail to bug out.
 Looters and angry mobs will form as people become desperate to get their hands on food and water.